DEPA: Self-Supervised Audio Embedding for Depression Detection

-Regarding in-domain data, we utilized the publicly available Distress Analysis Interview Corpus -- Wizard of Oz (DAIC)~\cite{DeVault:2014:SKV:2615731.2617415,Gratch_thedistress} dataset for in-domain pretraining in order to compare DEPA to traditional audio feature approaches.
-In order to ascertain DEPAs' usability, we further used the mature switchboard (SWB) dataset, containing English telephone speech.
-Lastly, the Alzheimer's disease (AD) dataset was privately collected from a Shanghai Mental Clinic, containing about 400 hours (questions and answers) of Mandarin interview material from senior patients.
-The three datasets are described in \Cref{tab:dataset}.
+Regarding in-domain data, we utilized the aforementioned DAIC and MDD datasets (we take a subset of 411 hours) for in-domain pretraining in order to compare DEPA to traditional audio feature approaches.
+In order to ascertain DEPAs' usability, we further used the mature Switchboard (SWB)~\cite{godfrey1992switchboard} dataset, containing 300 hours of English telephone speech.
+Lastly, we utilized the Alzheimer's disease (AD) dataset, collected by Shanghai Mental Clinic Center~\cite{xiali2019}, containing about 400 hours (questions and answers) of Mandarin interview recordings from elderly participants.
+The four datasets are described in \Cref{tab:dataset}.